dankuck/dankuck.github.io/_posts/2021-07-29-trumans-map-6-politics-is-the-mind-killer.md

 I looked at the stuff all over the floor and grabbed a tool bag.
 When I held it up in the streetlamp light it read “Property of Seahaven Island Audio/Visual”.

 None of that had been there in the morning.
-Why did we suddenly need security cameras now?
+Why did we suddenly need cameras?

 I stood in the dark for a moment, trying to figure out what to do.
 I wanted to know how Snyder escaped the building.
 But I had another mystery on my hands.